Skip to content

 Prerequisites

-• A DTO implementing ISpMapper<T> (or decorated with [GenerateDto])
+• A DTO implementing ISpMapper<T> (typically generated with [GenerateDto])

 Choosing the right method